mui/mui-x/docs/data/tree-view/simple-tree-view/customization/customization.md

 ### Limit expansion to icon container

-The demo below shows how to use a custom content for the Tree View, and limit the expansion of the Tree Items to the `iconContainer`
+The demo below shows how to trigger the expansion interaction just by clicking on the icon container instead of the whole Tree Item surface.

 {{"demo": "IconExpansionTreeView.js", "defaultCodeOpen": false}}